aditya119/ArrayERP/README.md

 In this software, you can add new record; view, update and remove existing records.

 To save the data, you must exit by pressing the 'E' key.
 Terminating the program abruptly would lead to loss of data.
+A total of 100 records can be entered.